cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

       query = list(breed_code = "LNR")
    )

-As for the breed example, we can refine our query, for example by selecting Landrace goat samples which have a locations (GPS coordinates) and phenotypes defined (mind to the double ``_`` in ``locations__exists`` and ``phenotype__exists``):
+We can refine our query, for example by selecting Landrace goat samples which have a locations (GPS coordinates) and phenotypes defined (mind to the double ``_`` in ``locations__exists`` and ``phenotype__exists``):